JoeBouchard/CapstoneRWFGCorpus/README.md

 * Fanfiction.net
 * GroupMe messages (anonymous)

-The final paper with a more detailed methodology of the acquisition of this data can be found at doi.org/10.13140/RG.2.2.11142.50246.
+The final paper with a more detailed methodology of the acquisition of this data can be found at [on ResearchGate](doi.org/10.13140/RG.2.2.11142.50246).